Table Of Contents

 - First, do you have enough available cash?
 While startup costs are lower than purchasing a property, you will still need plenty of cash at the outset.
 This will cover things like the security deposit, the first month’s rent, and furnishing the property.

 - Second, are there Landlords in the area that allow for short-term subletting?
-It’s important to talk with your Landlord before Leasing a property to become familiar with his or her policies on rental arbitrage.
-This is an essential step that cannot be overlooked – you need to be upfront with the Landlord about your plans, understand all related policies, and make sure that the Lease termsallow for the business you’re planning to run.
+It’s important to talk with your Landlord before Leasing a property to become familiar with his or her policies on rental or real estate arbitrage.
+This is an essential step that cannot be overlooked – you need to be upfront with the Landlord about your plans, understand all related policies, and make sure that the Lease terms allow for the business you’re planning to run.

 - Third, are there any other requirements or local laws to consider?
-Rental arbitrage can be tricky, so it’s not a bad idea to meet with a local attorney to discuss your plans and to make sure that you’re complying with all local laws.
+This business can be tricky, so it’s not a bad idea to meet with a local attorney to discuss your plans and to make sure that you’re complying with all local laws.

 - Fourth, do you have the time to take on this type of rental?
 Short-term rentals involve more of a time commitment than long-term rentals.
 You have to deal with bookings, cleaning, more maintenance issues, and lots of logistics.
 Before getting started, it’s important to determine whether you have the necessary time for this type of rental arrangement.